-Although your grip naturally increases after subsequent boss battles it is possible for players to manually increase this.
+Although Wander's grip naturally increases after subsequent boss battles, it is possible for players to manually increase this.
 After spotting one of the special lizards located throughout the world that have a white tail, the lizard can be attacked with the sword, while the tail itself can be detached from the body with a well-aimed arrow.
 Wander can then consume the tail with the circle button, increasing his grip slightly.

 In a similar manner, players can increase Wander's health by locating the fruit trees dotted throughout the landscape.
-Fruit can be picked off using the bow, and then eaten off of the ground to increase your maximum health slightly.
+Fruit can be picked off using the bow, and then eaten off of the ground to increase Wander's maximum health slightly.

-Relation to ICO
+Relation to Ico

 - The game was featured in a movie called Reign Over Me, which starred Adam Sandler and Don Cheadle.
-Shadow of the Colossus was chosen to appear in the film because of the falling colossi's resemblance to the falling of the Twin Towers in New York -- a key concept in the movie.
+Shadow of the Colossus was chosen to appear in the film because of the falling colossi's resemblance to the falling of the Twin Towers in New York - a key concept in the movie.

 - Shadow of the Colossus was called "Nico" while in development.
 This is a combination of "Ni", the Japanese word for "two" and "Ico", a previous game from this developer.
-This lead to fan speculation that it would indeed be a direct sequel to the cult-hit ICO.
-The game was originally devolved as a Co-op game where up to 4 players would work together on taking down a Colossus.
+This lead to fan speculation that it would indeed be a direct sequel to the cult-hit, Ico.
+The game was originally devolved as a co-op game where up to 4 players would work together on taking down a Colossus.
 Concept video of a very early build of "Nico" can be found here.

 This album was composed by Kow Otani and released in Japan by King Records on December 7, 2005.